rooteduniverse1003/Android-Platform-NDK/docs/Testing.md

 https://developers.google.com/android/nexus/images.

 For emulators, use emulator images from the SDK rather than from a platform build, as these are what our users will be using.
-Note that the emulators are known to break some NDK tests from update to update (namely test-googletest-full and asan-smoke).
+Note that some NDK tests (namely test-googletest-full and asan-smoke) are known to break between emulator updates.
+It is not known whether these are NDK bugs, emulator bugs, or x86_64 system image bugs.

 After installing the emulator images from the SDK manager, they can be configured and launched for testing with (assuming the SDK tools directory is in